ckan/ckan/doc/configuration.rst

 This enables Pylons' interactive debugging tool, makes Fanstatic serve unminified JS and CSS files, and enables CKAN templates' debugging features.

-.. warning:: THIS SETTING MUST BE SET TO FALSE ON A PRODUCTION ENVIRONMENT.
+.. warning:: This option should be set to ``False`` for a public site.
-             Debug mode will enable the interactive debugging tool, allowing ANYONE to execute malicious code after an exception is raised.
+   With debug mode enabled, a visitor to your site could execute malicious commands.

 Database Settings